danielshervheim/danielshervheim.github.io/_projects/21_Particle System.md

 permalink: /projects/particle-system
 ---

 # Particle System

-I wrote this particle simulation as a project for an animation and planning course I took in university.
+I wrote this particle system as a project for an animation and planning course I took in university.
 Our directive was to implement a particle system capable of handling a large number of particles in real-time.
 I chose to offload the simulation and rendering components to the GPU via compute shaders.
 This allowed me to simulate a hundreds of thousands of particles in real-time.

 ## Media